phaserjs/phaser/README.md

 ### Bug Fixes

 * Fix / double-copy for Safari tilemap bug when rendering with delta scrolling.
 This fixes tilemaps not appearing to update on Safari OS X and iOS specifically (thanks @pnstickne #1498)
+* Simplified call to `updateTransform`.
+This is the unified and verified fix for #1424 #1490 #1502 and solves issues with physics tunneling under the new time step code.
 * Tween.delay, Tween.repeat and Tween.yoyo will no longer throw an error if called before a TweenData object has been created (via Tween.to or Tween.from) (thanks @SomMeri #1419)
 * The click trampoline added for IE prevented Chrome for Android from being able to launch Full Screen mode with the default parameters for